Search Console (Webmaster Tools): Getting started

-Webmaster Tools also gives you information about your website's performance, and allows you to further inform Google of your preferences.
+Search Console also gives you information about your website's performance, and allows you to further inform Google of your site preferences.

 Webmaster Tools gives you better control over how Google interacts with your website.

-In order to use Google Webmaster Tools, you will first need to verify your site.
+In order to use Google Search Console, you will first need to verify your site.
 Thankfully, this is relatively simple, though you may require the assistance of your web designer.

-To begin, visit the Webmaster Tools site and sign in.
-If you already have a Google account, signing in will be a breeze; otherwise, just follow the sign-up instructions.
+To begin, visit the Search Console site and sign in.
+If you don’t already have a Google account, just follow the sign-up instructions.

-Once you are in, hit the red "Add a site" button at the top right of the screen.
-When the "Add a site" box appears, just enter the full URL of the website you wish to add to Webmaster Tools.
+Once you are in, hit the red "Add a property" button at the top right of the screen.
+When the "Add a property" box appears, just enter the full URL of the website you want to add to Search Console.

 Failing that, the recommended method is HTML verification.